fgbossema/INTACT_blender/README.md

-# IntACT plugin developed for Blender 2.90.1
+# IntACT plugin for Blender